RishiBawdekar/summarize-pdf-text/README.md

 # SUMMARIZE PDF FILES

-Imagine you are reading a 10 page document such as a research paper or an agreement and that you have highlighted few important points in the document.
+Imagine you are reading a 100 pages e-book and that you have highlighted few important points in the entire book.
 This program allows you to extract those important points and save it as a new PDF file.
-This software also comes handy if you are reading a technical book - you can summarize definitions in a single PDF file!
+For instance, you can summarize definitions in a single PDF file!

 ## WHY THIS SOFTWARE?